andysardjan/pyandy/README.md

 Extracting hessian, normal modes and polarizability derivatives from .hess file For calculating the raman polarizability tensor (when i figure out how)

+Todo:
+SMILES to orca calculation scripts (to add)

+# Currently works:
+## compress.py
-Additionally serves to save some handy scripts i have inluding: compress.py (which compresses the HUGE qchem output files with SF-TD-DFT optimization) SMILES to orca calculation scripts (to add)
+which compresses the HUGE qchem output files with SF-TD-DFT optimization
+## hessian.py
+which extracts the hessian, normal modes and polarizability derivatives from .hess files

+all orca scripts assume:
 Orca version 5.0.3

-Currently works:

 pip install --upgrade https://github.com/jkbr/httpie/tarball/master